krb5/krb5/doc/mitK5features.rst

    - On slave KDCs, poll the master KDC immediately after processing a full resync, and do not require two full resyncs after the master KDC's log file is reset.

+Release 1.15

+* Administrator experience:

+  - Add support to kadmin for remote extraction of current keys without changing them (requires a special kadmin permission that is excluded from the wildcard permission), with the exception of highly protected keys.

+  - Add a lockdown_keys principal attribute to prevent retrieval of the principal's keys (old or new) via the kadmin protocol.
+In newly created databases, this attribute is set on the krbtgt and kadmin principals.

+  - Restore recursive dump capability for DB2 back end, so sites can more easily recover from database corruption resulting from power failure events.

+  - Add DNS auto-discovery of KDC and kpasswd servers from URI records, in addition to SRV records.
+URI records can convey TCP and UDP servers and master KDC status in a single DNS lookup, and can also point to HTTPS proxy servers.

+  - Add support for password history to the LDAP back end.

+  - Add support for principal renaming to the LDAP back end.

+  - Use the getrandom system call on supported Linux kernels to avoid blocking problems when getting entropy from the operating system.

+* Code quality:

+  - Clean up numerous compilation warnings.

+  - Remove various infrequently built modules, including some preauth modules that were not built by default.

+* Developer experience:

+  - Add support for building with OpenSSL 1.1.

+  - Use SHA-256 instead of MD5 for (non-cryptographic) hashing of authenticators in the replay cache.
+This helps sites that must build with FIPS 140 conformant libraries that lack MD5.

+* Protocol evolution:

+  - Add support for the AES-SHA2 enctypes, which allows sites to conform to Suite B crypto requirements.

 `Pre-authentication mechanisms`